georoots/georoots/README.md

 ## Perfect for:

-- Coffee producers and cooperatives
+- Producers and cooperatives
-- Smaller coffee traders and exporters
+- Smaller traders and exporters
-- Coffee roasters and importers
+- Importers, operators
 - Sustainability consultants

 ## Contributing